gpajot/local-tuya/local_tuya/domoticz/README.md

 # Domoticz
 The purpose of this module is to provide tools to create a plugin for a tuya device.

+> 💡 The Domoticz version should be `2022.1` or higher.

 ## Creating the plugin
 To create a plugin, you will need to create 2 things.